neharajput591/NFT-Fractionalization-Protocol/README.md

 # NFT Fractionalization Protocol

 ## Project Description
-This smart contract allows an NFT owner to lock their NFT inside the contract and mint ERC20 tokens representing fractional ownership of that NFT.

-These fractional tokens can be traded freely.

-The full NFT can be redeemed only by the holder who owns all fractional tokens.
+This smart contract allows an NFT owner to lock an ERC721 token within the contract and mint ERC20 tokens that represent fractional ownership of the NFT.
+These fractional tokens can be freely traded.
+The full NFT can only be redeemed by a user who holds **100% of the fractional tokens** and burns them.

 ## Project Vision